Skip to main content

 • Custom OpenAI-Like: Self-hosted or any custom endpoint.
 API_BASE must be set manually (typically ending in /v1).
 API key optional.

-For OpenAI and Deepinfra you only need to supply an API key.
+For OpenAI, DeepInfra, and Replicate you only need to supply an API key.
 For Custom OpenAI-Like you must also set API_BASE.

 Custom provider requirements